Pandemic preparedness panel slams collective failure to heed warnings

 “Financial and political investments in preparedness have been insufficient, and we are all paying the price,” said the report by The Global Preparedness Monitoring Board (GPMB).

-“It is not as if the world has lacked the opportunity to take these steps,” it added.
-“There have been numerous calls for action ... over the last decade, yet none has generated the changes needed.”
+“It is not as if the world has lacked the opportunity to take these steps,” it said.
+“There have been numerous calls for action ... yet none has generated the changes needed.”

-The GPMB, co-convened by the World Bank and the World Health Organization (WHO), is chaired by former WHO director-general Gro Harlem Brundtland, who now also chairs an independent watchdog that monitors the WHO.
+The GPMB, co-convened by the World Bank and the World Health Organization (WHO), is co-chaired by former WHO director-general Gro Harlem Brundtland.

 The board’s 2019 report, released a few months before the novel coronavirus emerged in China, said there was a real threat of “a rapidly spreading pandemic due to a lethal respiratory pathogen” and warned such an event could kill millions and wreak havoc on the global economy.